Azure/c-pal/linux/devdoc/completion_port_linux_requirements.md

 MOCKABLE_FUNCTION(, void, completion_port_dec_ref, COMPLETION_PORT_HANDLE, completion_port);
 ```

-`completion_port_dec_ref` handles the decrement of the reference count and freeing the memory if necessary
+`completion_port_dec_ref` handles the decrement of the reference count and freeing the memory if necessary.

 `completion_port_dec_ref` shall decrement the reference count for `completion_port`.

 If the reference count reaches 0, `completion_port_dec_ref` shall do the following:

+- wait for the ongoing call count to reach zero.

 - increment the flag signaling that the threads can complete.

 - close the epoll object.

-- close the thread by calling `ThreadAPI_Join`
+- close the thread by calling `ThreadAPI_Join`.

 - then the memory associated with `completion_port` shall be freed.